22q11.2 Deletion Syndrome in Children

 Cleft lip, cleft palate, or both

-Uneven (asymmetric) facial appearance when crying
+Uneven (asymmetric) face when crying

 Small mouth, chin, and side areas of the tip of the nose

-The symptoms of 22q11.2 deletion syndrome may look like other health problems.
-Make
+The symptoms of 22q11.2DS can be like other health conditions.
+Make sure your child

-sure your child sees his or her healthcare provider for a diagnosis.
+sees their healthcare provider for a diagnosis.

 Your child’s healthcare provider will look at your child’s prenatal history and complete

-certain tests.
+tests.
 These may include: